-- a) Vehicles (including trailers) machinery, equipment, and materials (including swamp mats) will be inspected for, and cleaned of, any visible soils, vegetation, and debris before bringing them to the Site or moving them to the next construction area along the construction ROW (2012 BMPs, Section 21.1.1).
-The above measures are specified under the EEANY, New York Utility Company Best Management Practices for Preventing the Transportation of Invasive Species (2015) (Appendix N) and the BMP Document (2012 BMPs, Section 19). - b) Equipment used in areas containing invasive plant species will be cleaned using pneumatic brushes and brooms.
-If sufficient space is not available or is precluded by terrain to provide a cleaning station on site, upon approval of the Environmental Inspector, cleaning may occur adjacent to the infested area provided that the wash water does not discharge within

-100 feet of any stream or stormwater conveyance.
-Hand tools (brush, broom, screwdriver, shovel) may be allowed per direction of the Inspector.

-- c) Loose plant and soil material that has been removed from clothing, boots and equipment, or generated from cleaning operations will be a) rendered incapable of any growth or reproduction, b) appropriately disposed of off-site, or c) handled as follows (2012 BMPs, Section 21.1.1). - d) In the areas that remain infested with invasive plant species following completion of work, the invasive material cleaned from equipment used within the same construction area may remain within the infested area, provided that no filling of a wetland will occur. - e) If disposed of off-site, the plant and soil material will be transported in a secure manner.
-Any off-site disposal must occur at either a landfill-incinerator or a State-approved disposal facility. - f) Revegetation of wetlands will be expedited by stripping the topsoil from over the trench, except in areas with standing water or heavily inundated soils, or where no topsoil layer is evident or where it exceeds the depth of the trench.
-Topsoil will then be stockpiled separately from subsoil to insure preservation of the native seed bank.
-It is likely that areas containing invasive species will have a significant invasive species seed bank; however, the intent is not to restore native species to areas of invasive species dominance but rather to prevent the spread of these species to other locations. - g) Following conduit installation, the disturbed areas will be backfilled and the area recontoured to its original grade.
-Segregated topsoil will be replaced and natural drainage patterns restored to facilitate natural re-establishment of native vegetation. - h) The restored ROW will be seeded with an invasive species free seed mix and mulched (See Appendix G SWPPP) immediately after final regrading to create a rapid cover over the disturbed ROW and to encourage the establishment of native species.
-However, it is recognized that the soils in currently infested areas are likely to have a significant seed bank of invasive species and that they will likely continue to dominate. which typically colonize disturbed sites.
+- 1) Prior to construction, training will be conducted to educate the Project contractor(s) and subcontractor(s) on identifying invasive plant species and the site-specific protocol for preventing or controlling their transport throughout or off of the Project site.
+These protocols include the various cleaning or decontamination methods to be used for the Project.
+In addition, the contractors will be instructed to stay within access paths and work areas that are designated on the EM&CP Plans & Profile Drawings (Appendix C) to minimize ground disturbance. - 2) Sediment and erosion control devices (Appendix G) will be installed across the construction ROW on slopes leading into wetlands and along the edge of the construction ROW to prevent spoil from migrating into these areas.
+This will also help to prevent the dispersion of seeds from invasive plant species into un-infested wetlands during construction. - 3) Vehicles (including trailers) machinery, equipment, and materials (including swamp mats) will be inspected for, and cleaned of, any visible soils, vegetation, and debris before bringing them to the Site or moving them to the next wetland along the construction ROW.
+As specified under NYSDEC's General Permit for Routine ROW Maintenance Activities, DEC No. 0-0000-01147/00001: - a.
+Equipment used in areas containing invasive plant species will be cleaned by mechanical brushing before leaving the invasive infested area or Facility ROW for another project, to prevent the spread of seeds, roots or other viable plant parts.
+Thedebris will not be discharged within 100 feet of any stream, existing or proposed wetland or adjacent area, or stormwater conveyance (ditch, catch basin, etc). - b.
+Loose plant and soil material that has been removed from clothing, boots and equipment, or generated from cleaning operations will be rendered incapable of any growth or reproduction, disposed of off-site, or handled as follows: If upon completion of work, the area remains infested with invasive plant species, the invasive material cleaned from equipment used within the same construction area may remain within the infested area, provided that no filling of a wetland will occur. - c.
+If disposed of off-site, the plant and soil material will be transported in a secure manner.
+Any off-site disposal must occur at either a landfill-incinerator or a state-approved disposal facility. - 4) Revegetation of wetlands will be expedited by stripping the topsoil from over the trench, except in areas with standing water or heavily inundated soils, or where no topsoil layer is evident or where it exceeds the depth of the trench.
+Topsoil will then be stockpiled separately from subsoil to insure preservation of the native seed bank. - 5) Following conduit installation, the disturbed areas will be backfilled and the area recontoured to its original grade.
+Segregated topsoil will be replaced, and natural drainage patterns restored to facilitate natural re-establishment of native vegetation. - 6) The restored ROW will be seeded with an invasive species free seed mix and mulched (See AppendixG) immediately after final regrading to create a rapid cover over the disturbed ROW and help to prevent establishment of invasive species which typically colonize disturbed sites.